Local ICE director discusses sanctuary policy impact on public safety

 A few examples of criminal aliens released back into the community:

 - On Sept.
 24, ICE officers arrested Omar Lopez-Hernandez, 43, in Los Angeles.
 Lopez-Hernandez is a Mexican national with 12 prior arrests and four convictions for DUI.
 Three of the DUI arrests occurred in 2019 (Feb.
-April and July) at which times ICE lodged detainers with either the Los Angeles County Jail or the Los Angeles Police Dept – all of which were not honored.
+April and July) at which times ICE lodged detainers with either the Los Angeles County Jail or the Los Angeles Police Department – all of which were not honored.
 Lopez-Hernandez has been removed to Mexico four times since 2002, most recently in November 2016.

 - Shane Matthew Russell, 31, an unlawfully present South African national has an extensive criminal history.
 Russell has multiple criminal convictions to include shoplifting, possession of a controlled substance, DUI, and child cruelty: possible injury or death.
 Since 2018, Russell has been arrested on multiple occasions and ICE has lodged a total of five detainers with arresting agencies, however those detainers have all been declined and Russell has returned to the community.
 He remains at large.